Beckhoff-USA-Community/SPT-Libraries/README.md

 This sample is created by [Beckhoff Automation LLC.](https://www.beckhoff.com/en-us/), and is provided as-is under the Zero-Clause BSD license.

+# Documentation
+Please visit our [documentation page](https://beckhoff-usa-community.github.io/SPT-Libraries/) for detailed information on the contents of this framework as well as thoughts on architecture of machine programs.

 ## How to get support
 For SPT framework support, raise an [issue](https://github.com/Beckhoff-USA-Community/SPT-Libraries/issues/new/choose) here.